lpsoares/OlhoTeclado/experiment_server/data/README.md

 ### Key Position Changes

 Key position changes are recorded with the `KEY_POS` type.
-The `data` field contains the following information:
+The `data` field contains one or more occurrences of the following information:

 - The key that was moved, represented by a single character (e.g., `Q`, `W`, `E`, etc.);
 - The width of the key in 3D space;